Sahej536/riow-pub/how-to/day1.md

 ## Video 6
 Follow along with the video and fork the assignment folder and once you have completed the challenge then create a new python file in this folder and name it ex1.py.

-Do make sure you comment to show your code for the challenge and then comment to show the solution code from Angela.
+Do make sure you comment to show your code for the challenge and then comment to show the solution code from Dr. Angela.

 The output here you just need to write soemthing like "First Coding Exercise complete", you can also write anything you want me to know about getting this work done.

 Commit your changes with the message "Code up to first coding challenge"

 ## Video 7
-Code along with Angela in this video and once you have the Python code working, copy that code in the v6.py file and use comments to show the new code.
+Code along with Dr. Angela in this video and once you have the Python code working, copy that code in the v6.py file and use comments to show the new code.

 ## Video 8